Since time immemorial, humans have fantasized about discovering a simple solution to turning back the hands of time.

 An example of before and after pictures that are clearly the same image.
 Taken from the Nuvie Skin Care website.

-Pro Tip: If you compare key sections of these before and after images—such as framing, hair placement, eye position, and any other prominent features, such as earrings—and find them to be identical, this is a sure sign that they’re the same image.
+What to Do: If you compare key sections of these before and after images—such as framing, hair placement, eye position, and any other prominent features, such as earrings—and find them to be identical, this is a sure sign that they’re the same image.

-Who Makes All These Trial-Based Anti-Aging Products?
+Who Makes All These Trial-Based Anti-Aging Wrinkle Creams?

 As you might imagine, based on everything we’ve discussed up to this point, many of the companies behind these trial-based anti-aging products like to remain as discreet as possible, and to reveal very little (if any) information about themselves.
 Because of this, it can often be difficult to find out: